The-Scripters-Guild/ForgeWiki/scripting/nodes/ai/squad-overrides-behavior.md

 # Squad Overrides Behavior

+## Description
+Returns Spawn Overrides for Blind, Deaf, Inactive, and Magic Sight behavior when a squad spawns

 {% hint style="warning" %}
 This article is a stub.
 You can help TSG Forge Wiki by expanding it.
 {% endhint %}